newrelic/nrjmx/README.md

 Additional options are listed below.

+## Golang library

+Starting from `v2` you can call nrjmx from Go applications by using our [gojmx](https://github.com/newrelic/nrjmx/tree/master/gojmx) module.
+If you want to read more about or to contribute you can check our develop [docs](https://github.com/newrelic/nrjmx/blob/jmx_improvements/DEVELOP_V2.md).

 ## Custom protocols

 JMX allows use of custom protocols to communicate with the application.
 To use a custom protocol you have to include the custom connectors in the `nrjmx` classpath.